mdp/GSMTracker/README.md

 database.

 GSM Tracker runs every hour and logs the current cell tower ID to a file.
-When it arrives at it's destination it, the log can be examined and we can determine what route the phone took.
+When it arrives at it's destination the log can be examined and we can determine what route the phone took.

 You could use a GPS logger, but those tend to fail unless they have a clearer shot to the sky.
 Also without data and GPS, the phone is able to last more than a week logging the Cell ID's.